arangodb/spring-boot-starter/demo/README.md

 childrenBetween16a20.forEach(System.out::println);
 ```

-The console output shows us that Ned and Catelyn are the parents of Sansa and that Ned, Jamie and Cersei have at least
+The console output shows us that Ned and Catelyn are the parents of Sansa and
-one child in the age between 16 and 20 years.
+that Ned, Jamie, and Cersei have at least one child in the age between 16 and
+20 years.

 ```
 ## These are the parents of 'Sansa'